Carles Salvador: Managerial career

 In August 2024, Salvador returned to Castellón as a coordinator of the club's 8-a-side-football categories.
 In December, however, he was named manager of the Cadete B squad, while also acting as an assistant of the Juvenil A team.

 On 17 September 2025, Salvador was appointed caretaker manager of the Orelluts B-team in Segunda Federación, after Pablo Hernández moved to the first team under the same capacity.
+On 26 December, Salvador was moved into the club structure at Castellón and Óscar López replaced him as manager of CD Castellón B.